Cross Types, Symbolic Meaning, and Cultural Significance Through History

 Anchored Cross

-Even though it affiliates largely with Christianity, this is St Clement’s cross too.
-On the martyrdom of Saint Clement, they throw him into the Black Sea with an anchor.
+• Also known as St Clement’s Cross, linked to the martyrdom of Saint Clement thrown into the Black Sea with an anchor.

 Templar Cross